Update On Fish-, Wildlife-, WDFW-related Bills In WA Legislature

 HB 1381 “Concerning salmon-safe communities.”

-: Addressing the “urban heat island effect,” local governments holding National Pollutant Discharge Elimination System Phase I municipal stormwater general permits would need to report their jurisdiction’s impervious surface and tree canopy coverage, monthly median temperature in waters designated as critical habitat for ESA-listed stocks, and detail their approach to cooling those streams and lakes.
+The gist: Addressing the “urban heat island effect,” local governments holding National Pollutant Discharge Elimination System Phase I municipal stormwater general permits would need to report their jurisdiction’s impervious surface and tree canopy coverage, monthly median temperature in waters designated as critical habitat for ESA-listed stocks, and detail their approach to cooling those streams and lakes.
 Those doing the best job would stand to win awards from the Department of Ecology.

 Sponsors: Reps.
 Dye, Lekanoff and Pollet